Adrian Molofsky

 Biography

-I received my M.S. and B.S. in Computer Science from Stanford University, with a minor in Electrical Engineering, specializing in artificial intelligence and systems, advised by Dr. Mark Horowitz.
+I received my M.S. and B.S. in Computer Science from Stanford University, with a minor in Electrical Engineering, specializing in artificial intelligence and systems.
 My graduate work focused on machine learning systems and my undergraduate work focused on performance engineering.

-I spent a year as a machine learning researcher at Stanford and as a data science intern at Gladstone Institutes, supervised by Dr. Barbara Engelhardt.
-Before that, I was a research intern twice at UC San Francisco, working under Dr. Tomasz Nowakowski and Dr. Julia Sbierski-Kind.
+I spent a year as a machine learning researcher at Stanford and as a data science intern at Gladstone Institutes.
+Before that, I was a research intern twice at UC San Francisco.

 In my free time, I enjoy spending time outdoors backpacking, birdwatching, and golfing, as well as playing strategy games such as chess, crossword, and poker.